What is a Runtime Error & 9 Easy Ways to Fix It

 - Type “sfc /scannow” in the command prompt and press Enter.

 The PC will scan for corrupt or damaged files.
-It might take a few minutes or more depending the files and their sizes.
+This might take some time depending on the number of files.

-Or in most of the cases you’ll usually find a “repair” option in the installer for applications.
-You can use this by running the installer again without removing the app first.
-This can often fix any issues with the application’s files.
+In most cases, you’ll also find a “repair” option in the application’s installer.
+You can use this by running the installer again without removing the app first, often fixing any issues with the application’s files.

-Safe Mode is a particular way to start Windows, where it only uses the most basic drivers and services it needs.
-If the problem doesn’t happen in Safe Mode, it probably means the issue is with a driver (which you might need to update) or a Windows service.
+Safe Mode starts Windows with only essential drivers and services.
+If the problem doesn’t occur in Safe Mode, it likely involves a driver (which you might need to update) or a Windows service.

-A clean boot is sort of the opposite of Safe Mode.
-Instead of only loading the essentials, it starts Windows but stops any third-party programs from starting automatically.
-If doing a clean boot stops the runtime errors, the problem is likely caused by a third-party app, which you might need to turn off, update, or replace.
+A clean boot is the opposite of Safe Mode.
+Instead of only loading essentials, it starts Windows but prevents third-party programs from launching automatically.
+If a clean boot stops runtime errors, a third-party app is likely causing the issue, which you may need to disable, update, or replace.

 8. Run system restore